DannyDelott/Computation-Linguistics/HashTagSegmenter/README.md

 ##Possible Issues

-The segmentation by longest word from the left may cause trouble with singular nouns which pluralize with "-s", when the following word begins with an 's'.
+Segmenting by longest word from the left may cause trouble with singular nouns which pluralize with "-s", when the following word begins with an 's'.
 For example:

     #diskspace => [disks pace]

+Also, input text beginning with one-letter words may cause issues for the segmenter, either by incorrect segmentation or not segmenting it at all.
+For example:

+    #adinnertable => [ad inner table]
+    #adentist => [adentist]